Skip to content

 Illustration of the Token Assorted hybrid approach.
 A sequence of text-based CoT tokens is partially compressed into shorter, discrete latent tokens.

-Architectural Innovations (2025)
+Architectural innovations (2025)

 Recent work has focused on architectural modifications that natively support latent reasoning.
 Geiping et al. (2025) introduced Huginn, a recurrent framework enabling adaptive computation allocation through RNN-like iterative processing.
 The architecture consists of: